ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Diverse Genomes from Human Base](/evo2/diverse_genome.png)

+As you can see, the generated sequences are quite diverse, and have some measure of biological viability.
+Designing "natural-looking" genomic sequences is cool, but not what you'd do if you wanted to create a new organism.
+How can you get a sequence that meets a specific goal - say a sequence that's more likely to bind to a protein target?

-## Scaling Test-Time Compute
+## Scaling Inference-Time Compute

 Unlike traditional LLMs which can be prompted with additional language context to steer the output of generation, Evo 2 can only process nucleotide sequences as input.
-This is fine if you just want to get *a* nucleotide sequence which looks *reasonably* natural.
-But *what if you want to get one with specific characteristics -* say a sequence that’s more likely to bind to a protein target?
-Because Evo 2 only parses nucleotide sequences, once you’ve generated a genome, there’s no way to guide the model in a specific direction with natural language.
+Once you’ve generated a genome, there’s no way to guide the model in a specific direction with natural language.

-*So, how do you do you do directed search for nucleotide sequences that have specific conditions beyond “natural viability” at inference-time?*
+So, how do you do you do directed search for nucleotide sequences that have specific conditions beyond “natural viability” at inference-time?

-For this, we can look to modern ML, where scaling test-time compute has become the new hot thing.
-At a high level, techniques for [scaling test-time compute](https://huggingface.co/spaces/HuggingFaceH4/blogpost-scaling-test-time-compute) can be broadly categorized into **self-refinement** and **searching against a verifier**.
+For this, we can look to modern ML, where scaling inference-time compute has been [widely](https://arxiv.org/pdf/2501.12948) [adopted](https://openai.com/o1/) over the past year.
+At a high level, techniques for [scaling inference-time compute](https://huggingface.co/spaces/HuggingFaceH4/blogpost-scaling-test-time-compute) can be broadly categorized into **self-refinement** and **searching against a verifier**.

-Because there are many heuristics (known and unknown) that you may want to optimize Evo 2 for within genomic sequence generation, the Arc team chose searching against a verifier**.** Specifically, the Evo 2 team applies beam search to select the best option at each step, which is illustrated below.
-In beam search, you pick a heuristic function to evaluate each step of generation, sample N generations and keep the K top samples according to the heuristic.
+In genomic sequence generation, there are many heuristics (known and unknown) that you may want to optimize a sequence for.
+This is in contrast to language models, where "more intelligent" answers is generally a 1-dimensional metric to optimize for.
+To handle this complexity, the Evo 2 team chose to demonstrate searching against a verifier with beam search in their paper, which can be easily adapted to other heuristics.

+Beam search is a method for generating sequences where, at each step, you generate N possible candidates from the current sequence.
+Each candidate is scored using a heuristic function that measures how well it meets the desired criteria.
+Out of all the candidates, you keep only the top K sequences with the highest scores.
+This process repeats for each new step, always expanding and selecting the best K options, until the full sequence is generated.

 ![Beam Search](/evo2/beam_search.gif)

 Let’s walk through how the Evo 2 team uses beam search to generate proteins for a specific heuristic: *chromatin accessibility* patterns.
 Chromatin accessibility refers to how “open” or “closed” regions of DNA are.

-Evo 2 uses Enformer and Borzoi as heuristic functions for evaluating a generated nucleotide sequence.
+Evo 2 uses Enformer and Borzoi as heuristic functions for evaluating a generated sequence.
 Both models yield whether a nucleotide will have accessible chromatin given a window of nucleotides around the target.
 With beam search, Evo 2 guides the generated genomic sequence to encode specific chromatin accessibility patterns in nucleotides with the following protocol:

 1. Sample N times (fan-out) from Evo 2 given the same prompt.
 2. Score the N samples with Enformer and Borzoi.